For me, it’s the opportunity to connect corporate action with answers to the thorny problems of our time.

-Sam Savin is an Associate in High Lantern Group's Philadelphia office.
+Sam Savin is an Associate Director in High Lantern Group's Philadelphia office.
 Sam helps clients translate research and data into meaningful insights to achieve superior positioning in an increasingly competitive marketplace.

 Sam joined High Lantern Group after working for several years in Baltimore's and Philadelphia's municipal governments; he brings to HLG expertise in research, evaluation, project management, and public policy.

 A Minnesota native, Sam came to the East Coast in 2009 to study history at Goucher College.